Cape, Rails & Kruger Quest

 Trip Specific Safety

 At the pre-departure your CEO will give general information on the safety required for the duration of the trip.
 Each person will be responsible for their own valuables.
 As a lot of time on this trip is spent camping in the wilderness bush safety is of particular importance.
 The continent of Africa is beautiful, vibrant and friendly but if under estimated or mistreated she can hold some very unpleasant surprises.
 It is important to always listen to your guide as he is a professional and has yours and his safety at heart.
-Noise levels must be kept to a minimum both when in camp and on game drives.
+Noise levels must be kept to a minimum both when in camp and on wildlife safari drives.
 Never walk off into the bush unless a staff member accompanies you and tell someone where you are going.
 Always walk with a torch after dark.

 Never walk more the 25 meters from the centre of camp.
 Don’t leave your tent unnecessarily after everybody has retreated for bed.
 Keep your tent zipped up to keep out unwanted guests.
 Remember that it is perfectly safe inside your tent – no matter what sounds you might hear outside from some nocturnal visitors.
 Also keep in mind that the animals that enter the camp are the residents, and that we are the visitors.